majus/n8n-nodes-web3/README.md

 _By the time users are looking for community nodes, they probably already know n8n basics.
 But if you expect new users, you can link to the [Try it out](https://docs.n8n.io/try-it-out/) documentation to help them get started._ -->

+## Examples

+### Farcaster Tip

+Allow users to make a small tip in ETH to any address via Farcaster.

+Custom nodes used: Farcaster Frame builder, Farcaster Tx Builder.

+How to install:

+1. Create a new empty workflow
+1. Import `examples/farcaster-tip.json` into the workflow
+1. Activate the workflow
+1. Copy "Production URL" from the "Webhook" trigger node
+1. Post this link on Farcaster and test it!

 ## Roadmap

 We plan for our future custom nodes handle common blockchain tasks like: